 - Have fun with your capsule wardrobe accessories

-Studs, spikes, fur, prints and sequins can give your main look an edgier feel and make you feel fabulous darling!
+Studs, spikes, fur, prints, and sequins can give your main look an edgier feel and make you feel fabulous, darling!

 Frequently asked questions

-A capsule wardrobe is a way to minimise the amount of clothing you own but increase the number of outfits.
+A capsule wardrobe is a way to minimize the amount of clothing you own but increase the number of outfits.
 A cohesive wardrobe is achieved by creating a closet of good quality basics, using three tones from your capsule wardrobe

 Try to create a capsule wardrobe from the items you already own in your closet first, removing anything which doesn’t fit your capsule wardrobe color palette.

-Once you’ve done this, you can then fill in the gaps with good quality clothing.
+Once you’ve done this, you can then fill in the gaps with good-quality clothing.

 When shopping for quality pieces, check the stitching and finish of the item.

 Buy less and wear more!
-By buying fewer clothes, we can see what is in our closet and can make better choices when getting dressed.
+By buying fewer clothes, we can see what is in our closet and make better choices when getting dressed.
 Having a minimalist wardrobe allows us to wear 100% of the clothing we own rather than the average of 20%!